 If the property is disposed of on or after 1 July 2020 (regardless of the purchase date), the CGT main residence exemption is only available if the individual satisfies the “life events” test.
 To satisfy the life events tests all of the following elements need to be satisfied:

-The individual was a foreign resident for a continuous period of six years or less at the time of the CGT event.
+the individual was a foreign resident for a continuous period of six years or less at the time of the CGT event

-At least one of the following occurred:
+at least one of the following occurred:

-during all or part of the period of a person’s foreign residency, either they, their spouse or their child who was under 18 years of age had a terminal medical condition,
+during all or part of the period of a person’s foreign residency, either they, their spouse or their child who was under 18 years of age had a terminal medical condition

-during all or part of the period of a person’s foreign residency, their spouse, or their child who is under 18 years of age at the time of their death died, or
+during all or part of the period of a person’s foreign residency, their spouse, or their child who is under 18 years of age at the time of their death died or

 the CGT event occurs in a matter involving the distribution of assets between the person and their spouse in a family law context, such as in the event of divorce or separation or similar maintenance agreements.

 All other requirements to claim the main residence exemption must also be satisfied.